klesun/io-ts-better-union-error-reporter/README.md

-A pretty-printer for [io-ts](https://github.com/gcanti/io-ts/issues/350) errors that filters out unions that clearly don't match the tag literal in input data - it only includes the union option having the most fields covered by the input data.
+A pretty-printer for [io-ts](https://github.com/gcanti/io-ts/issues/350) errors that filters out unions that clearly don't match the tag literal in input data - it only includes the union option having the most fields covered by the data.

 ### Installation: